LaunchCodeEducation/lchs/src/chapters/functions/why-create-functions.rst

 Functions Save Millions of Lives Every Day
 ------------------------------------------

 Okay, not really.
-However, functions ARE incredibly powerful tools that you WILL come to appreciate.
+However, functions are incredibly powerful tools.
 Ask a professional programmer if they could do their job without functions, and the answer will be an emphatic "NO!"

 While functions may feel difficult to learn at first, repeated practice will lead to mastery.
-Your work now WILL be worth it.
+Your work now will be worth it.